Hueco Tanks State Park and Historic Site: Geology

-Wildlife
+Nature

+Animals

-Freshwater shrimp and spadefoot toads survive at the site; for this and other reasons, visitors are cautioned against touching the pools of water at Hueco Tanks to avoid destroying the eggs of these animals.
+Longtail tadpole shrimp and Couch's spadefoot survive at the site; for this and other reasons, visitors are cautioned against touching the pools of water at Hueco Tanks to avoid destroying the eggs of these animals.
 Other amphibians seen in the park include barred tiger salamanders.
 Around 30 different species of reptiles live in the area.
 In 2002, 222 different species of bird were documented at the site during the year.
 Migratory birds such as waterfowl and songbirds pass through during migration seasons.
-Several birds such as the prairie falcon, burrowing owl, white throated swift, black-chinned hummingbird, ash throated flycatcher, Crissal thrasher, blue grosbeak, Scott's oriole and lesser goldfinch all likely breed in the area.
-The park is home today to mule deer, black bears, bobcats, gray fox, coyotes, badgers, ringtails, skunks, raccoons, mountain lions, black-tailed jackrabbits, desert cottontail, eastern cottontail, six species of bats and twenty species of rodents.
+Several birds such as the white throated swift, black-chinned hummingbird, ash throated flycatcher, Crissal thrasher, blue grosbeak, Scott's oriole, prairie falcon, burrowing owl and lesser goldfinch all likely breed in the area.
+The park is home today to mule deer, aoudad, American black bear, gray fox, coyote, American badger, ringtail, striped skunk, common raccoon, black-tailed jackrabbit, desert cottontail, rock squirrel, six species of bats and twenty species of rodents.

 Plants

 Around the syenite outcrops, the park is surrounded by Chihuahuan Desert scrub with creosote bush as the dominant species.
-The site contains enough water to support live oaks and junipers, species which survive from the last ice age.
-Other trees found in the area include netleaf hackberry, Texas mulberry, Mexican buckeye, catclaw acacia, and Arizona white oak.
+The site contains enough water to support Arizona white oak and one-seed juniper species which survive from the last ice age.
+Other trees found in the area include netleaf hackberry, Texas mulberry, Mexican buckeye, and catclaw acacia.
 Hueco Tanks has the only population in the United States of the plant Colubrina stricta.

+Activities

+Activities offered at the park include camping, picnicking, hiking, bouldering and birdwatching.